eclipse-thingweb/kotlin-wot/README.md

 ## Thing Description (TD)

 The [**Thing Description (TD)**](https://www.w3.org/TR/wot-thing-description11/) is a standardized metadata format used to describe a Thing’s structure and interactions.
-Each TD is a machine-readable document that defines how to communicate with a Thing.
-Kotlin-WoT uses the TD abstraction to support developers in creating applications quickly and transport protocol-agnostic.
+Each TD is a machine-readable document that defines how to communicate with a Thing. kotlin-wot uses the TD abstraction to support developers in creating applications quickly and transport protocol-agnostic.

 ## Thing Capabilities (Affordances)

-Every Thing in Kotlin-WoT is modeled with the following capabilities, known as **affordances**:
+Every Thing in kotlin-wot is modeled with the following capabilities, known as **affordances**:

 ### ⚙️ **Properties**
 A **property** represents a value that can be read, written, or observed.
 For example: